AshleyYakeley/NixVirt/README.md

 * `storage_vol`: source element or path to a QCOW2 volume for storage (set, string or path, required)
 * `install_vol`: source element or path to an ISO image for an inserted CDROM, or null (set, string or path, default `null`)
 * `nvram_path`: path to a file for storing NVRAM, this file will be created if missing (string or path, required)
-* `virtio_net`: whether to use VirtIO for networking: this is faster, but requires installing a driver during Windows 11 installation (boolean, default `false`)
+* `virtio_net`: whether to use VirtIO for networking: this is faster, but requires installing a driver during Windows 11 installation (bool, default `false`)
-* `virtio_video`: whether to use VirtIO for graphics (boolean, default `true`)
+* `virtio_video`: whether to use VirtIO for graphics (bool, default `true`)
-* `virtio_drive`: whether to use VirtIO for the storage device: this is faster, but requires installing a driver during Windows 11 installation (boolean, default `false`)
+* `virtio_drive`: whether to use VirtIO for the storage device: this is faster, but requires installing a driver during Windows 11 installation (bool, default `false`)
-* `install_virtio`: whether to add an additional CDROM drive with a disc containing VirtIO drivers for Windows (boolean, default `false`)
+* `install_virtio`: whether to add an additional CDROM drive with a disc containing VirtIO drivers for Windows (bool, default `false`)

 ##### Example